Home » Blog » SharePoint » Move SharePoint List from One Site to Another – Top 7 Transformative Solutions!

 • Select the Sync with SharePoint option to proceed.

-• Select the New SharePoint Site in Sync with List.
+• Select the New SharePoint Site in Sync with the List.

 • Provide a Name in the Project Name Box option.